syzwina/quartz/content/notes/books/Before The Coffee Gets Cold.md

 ---
 Author: Toshikazu Kawaguchi & Geoffrey Trousselot

+This book was recommended, by a friend of a friend.
+He said he cried in an airplane reading this book.

+Personally, this book, for me, was a bit bland.
+I didn't cry, I didn't feel any extreme emotions.
+I feel like, the character introductions and storyline were so brief, that I couldn't build an emotional connection with their sorrows and concerns.
+It's a nice short book though.
+But I know myself, I tend to not really like short books, because of the reason I stated above.
+Yea.

 >[!QUOTE]
 >
 > “The cafe that transports you back in time.
 It was an incomplete memory, but she remembered that key phrase clearly”